artshishkin/spring-boot-cookbook/README.md

 1. SFG says:
     *  To run this example you will need to download and install the Oracle JDBC driver.
-    *  You can install the Oracle Jar into your local Maven repsository using this command: `mvn install:install-file -Dfile=ojdbc7.jar -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.2 -Dpackaging=jar`
+    *  You can install the Oracle Jar into your local Maven repository using this command: `mvn install:install-file -Dfile=ojdbc7.jar -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.2 -Dpackaging=jar`
 2. But I used `ojdbc8` from `com.oracle.database.jdbc`
 3. To run Oracle DB in Docker container you must go to Docker Hub and `Proceed to Checkout`
     -  and Login to Oracle account (you must have)